-Section of District Plan District Plan Policy / Para / Appendix Modified text (deleted text shown in red font as struck through and additional text shown in red font and underlined) Reason for change proposals to be in accordance with this Directive.
+Section of District Plan District Plan Policy / Para / Appendix Modified text (deleted text shown in red font as struck through and additional text shown in red font and underlined) Reason for change Plan Appendix proposals to be in accordance with this Directive.
 The Council has worked with Crawley Borough Council, Horsham District Council and Reigate and Banstead Borough Council to analyse the existing water environment, assess environmental capacity and establish the water infrastructure required to deliver growth, in accordance with paragraph 162 of the NPPF.
 The Gatwick Sub Region Water Cycle Study provides an assessment of the capacity of current water infrastructure to accommodate growth without adversely affecting the environment.
 Section 8 of the Study sets out a number of recommendations which would address capacity and quality issues identified in the Study.
 The policy requires new development proposals to accord with the findings of the Study.
 Water scarcity is an increasing concern as the population of the district and demand increases as new homes are built.
 Climate change may further increase demand and put public water supply under greater pressure in the future.
 South East Water has produced its Water Resources Management Plan (2014) covering the period 2015 to 2040.
 The Plan states that "calculations show that with less water being available for use, combined with an increasing overall demand for water, we will have insufficient supplies to meet demand".
 The Plan set out a water efficiency strategy that seeks to reduce water consumption for all households from 165 litres per person per day to 148.3 litres per person per day by 2040 and highlights the importance of partnership working with Local Authorities to incorporate water efficiency into all new buildings.
 Recommendation 1 of the Water Cycle Study proposes a standard above that required by Building Regulations.
-For new residential development, an internal/indoor water usage standard.
-Building Regulations.
-For new residential development, an internal/indoor water usage standard of 105 litres of water consumed per person per day (I/p/d) and for non-residential developments to meet a BREEAM 'Good' standard for water consumption targets.
-In September 2014 the Department for Communities and Local Government published draft housing standards that will Revisions to Part G of the Building Regulations came into effect in October 2015.
-These introduced an optional requirement for water efficiency into the Building Regulations that would be triggered where a local planning authority has a policy in place that does so on the basis of based on a clear and evidenced need.
+For new residential development, an internal/indoor water usage standard of 105 litres of water consumed per person per day (l/p/d) and for non-residential developments to meet a BREEAM 'Good' standard for water consumption targets.
+In September 2014 the Department for Communities and Local Govern Regulations that would be triggered where a local planning authority has a policy in place that does so on the basis of based on a clear and evidenced need.
 The policy therefore incorporates